 Many of the savings from these cuts would go not to reduce the deficit but to pay for extending tax cuts for the wealthiest Americans and reducing the tax rates for corporations.
-Babies whose brains are forming new neural connections at the rate of 700 each second cannot wait for wealthy Americans and corporations already sitting on profits to decide to invest and let their economic prosperity trickle down to these less fortunate families.
+Babies whose brains are forming new neural connections at the rate of more than one million each second cannot wait for wealthy Americans and corporations already sitting on profits to decide to invest and let their economic prosperity trickle down to these less fortunate families.

 Advocates for infants and toddlers must now turn their attention to this larger battle and once again prepare to take action.
 Representatives need to hear now that their constituents want a more responsible and far-sighted approach to balancing the budget than one that makes cuts on the backs of the most at-risk children.
 If we fail to develop our human capital and ensure that vulnerable infants and toddlers have the opportunity to fulfill their potential, we limit the prospects for us all.